 I know there are many struggling homeowners with problems that are eerily similar to ours (search online for ‘Pulte Reviews and Complaints’).
 However, realizing that other new Pulte homes are falling apart at the seams does not make me feel any better.
 In fact, knowing that there are others in the same situation makes me even sadder.

-Trapped!
-As I walk around our house, I wonder and worry–how bad is this going to get?
+With blind faith, we trusted Pulte would build us a good house and that was a big mistake!
 Since I am not sure how to explain how tired and distressed I am right now, without explaining some of what I have already been through — I will go back to the beginning of this nightmare and start there:

 PULTE NEW HOME NIGHTMARE

 March 2016—we finalized our purchase of a new Pulte home in a 55+ Del Webb community.
 We thought that a newly built house would not have as many problems as an older home, but we were wrong.
 The quality of the construction is terrible.